sourcegraph/handbook/content/product-engineering/engineering/cloud/growth-and-integrations/index.md

 ## Responsibilities

-_The extensibility team has many ownership areas, but not all of them are under active development at the same time.
-We nonetheless list them all here as a source of truth for deciding if an issue, feedback, or comment is relevant to the extensibility team.
-You can find our current priorities in our [goals page](../../../../company/strategy/cloud/extensibility/index.md)._
+_The Growth and Integrations team has many ownership areas, but not all of them are under active development at the same time.
+We nonetheless list them all here as a source of truth for deciding if an issue, feedback, or comment is relevant to the Growth and Integrations team.
+You can find our current priorities in our [goals page](../../../../company/strategy/cloud/growth-and-integrations/index.md)._

 1. Sourcegraph extensions
    - Providing a Sourcegraph extension API that enables developers to bring data from their favorite developer tools into their Sourcegraph workflow.